ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 -   `bytes_read` is the number of bytes (uncompressed) has been read

 The placeholders `data`, `totals`, `min` and `max` must not have escaping rule specified (or `None` must be specified explicitly).
 The remaining placeholders may have any escaping rule specified.
-If the `format_template_resultset` setting is an empty string, `${data}` is used as default value.
+If the `format_template_resultset` setting is an empty string, `${data}` is used as the default value.
-For insert queries format allows skipping some columns or some fields if prefix or suffix (see example).
+For insert queries format allows skipping some columns or fields if prefix or suffix (see example).

 Select example: